 Common myths worth knocking down

 "Am I too old to start?"
 No. Adult beginners I've worked with see real, measurable progress in the first few months.
 The adult brain is fully capable of learning bass.
-You may lose a little raw plasticity compared to a kid, but you gain focus, patience, musical taste, and the ability to self-correct — all of which matter more for the long run than raw speed of acquisition.
+A kid may pick up some things a little faster, but you gain focus, patience, musical taste, and the ability to hear your own mistakes and fix them, and over the long run those matter a lot more than how fast something goes in.

 "Is my kid old enough to start?"
 If they can comfortably hold a short-scale instrument and follow simple instructions for a sustained block of time, yes.
-I've taught students on the younger end and on the older end of childhood, and the deciding factor isn't the birthday — it's whether the child is interested and whether the instrument fits them physically.
+I've taught students on the younger end and on the older end of childhood, and what decides it is whether the child is interested and whether the instrument fits them.

 "My kid will outpace me / I'll outpace my kid."
-Maybe, maybe not, and it really doesn't matter.
-You're not racing each other.
-Consistent practice beats age advantages either direction.
+Maybe, maybe not, and it really doesn't matter, because you are not racing each other.
+Whoever puts in the consistent practice is going to get better, whatever age they happen to be.

 Rough defaults by age

-These are starting points — actual plans get tailored to the individual student.
+These are starting points, and actual plans get tailored to the individual student.

-Again — rough defaults.
+Again, these are rough defaults.
 Plenty of 10-year-olds thrive with 45-minute daily practice and plenty of adults do well on 15.
-The table is a starting conversation, not a rule.
+Use the table to start the conversation, because nothing in it is fixed.

 Setting the student up for success

-However the pieces fit together, the goal is the same: build good mechanics early, get the student playing real music from day one, and keep the fundamentals steady behind whatever style they're chasing.
-The core method doesn't change between a 9-year-old and a 45-year-old.
-The pacing, the lesson examples, and the at-home practice plan do.
+However the pieces fit together, the goal is the same, and that goal is to build good mechanics early, get the student playing real music from day one, and keep the fundamentals steady behind whatever style they are chasing.
+The method is the same for a 9-year-old and a 45-year-old.
+What I change is the pacing, the examples, and the practice plan.

-A few related posts that apply at any age: my approach to balancing exercises with real music, why it matters to practice the way you're going to play, and why feeling the pulse is the first job of the bass.
+A few related posts apply at any age, and I would point you to my approach to balancing exercises with real music, why it matters to practice the way you're going to play, and why feeling the pulse matters just as much as the notes you choose.
 These are some of the fundamentals I teach across every age group.
-For personalized lessons that adapt to the student — kid, teen, or adult — online bass lessons via Zoom are available worldwide, one-on-one, for all ages.
+For personalized lessons that adapt to the student (kid, teen, or adult), online bass lessons via Zoom are available worldwide, one-on-one, for all ages.